Timothy-197/ECE143_Project/Readme.md

 2. biomass density of fish populations

+    Datasets to use:
+    > *tbl_Fish*: Fish density (fish count and area) found at every event.
+    >
+    > *tbl_Juvenile_Colony*: Juvenile colony density (juvenile individual count and size) found at every event.
+    >
+    > *tbl_Surface*: Surfaces discovered at every event.
+Used for linking juvenile colony and surface.
+    >
+    > *tbl_Settlement*: Settlements discovered at every event.
+Used for linking surface and settlement.
+    >
+    > *tbl_Event*: Discovery events through time.
+Used for linking settlement and event (hence linking juvenile colony and event), and linking fish and event.

+    Tables to generate:
+    > time vs fish density (average of all fish_id's densities for a given time)
+    >
+    > time vs juvenile colony density (average of all juvenile colonies's densities for a given time)

 ## Dataset:

  Pacific Island Network Benthic Marine and Marine Fish Monitoring Dataset 2006 - 2022